 Clothing which has any connotations of immorality, obscenity, nudity, or gang activity is not appropriate for school or school activities.

-The wearing of trousers in an inappropriate manner is prohibited; they should not expose undergarments nor be revealing.
+The wearing of trousers in an inappropriate manner is prohibited.

 Gloves or bandanas may not be worn or displayed in the school.

 Shoes, not to include house shoes, must be worn.